-The base upon which the appliance rests (Figure) must be sturdy, level and built to safely support at least 800 pounds (363 kilograms).
+The base upon which the appliance rests must be sturdy, level and built to safely support at least 500 pounds (230 kilograms).
 The base may be the floor or a purpose-built raised platform, e.g. wood, metal.
-When placed on a platform, an 8" (203 mm) x 6" (152 mm) opening must be cut through the platform top.
+When placed on a platform, a minimum 24 in (610 mm) opening must be cut through the platform top.
 The lineset can be routed through this opening.
-Room air must be allowed to flow through the Wall Access Door then through this platform opening.
+Room air must be allowed to flow through the Wall Access Door and the air Inlet openings then through this platform opening.
+A linear cutout shape (Figure 10) will perform best.

-The feet on the appliance are designed to sit on a flat platform, however the appliance must not be installed on any combustible material other than wood.
+These are NOT zero-clearance fireplaces.
+All clearances to The feet on the appliance are designed to sit on a flat platform, combustible AND non-combustible materials MUST be maintained however the appliance must not be installed on any combustible material other than wood.
 For example, carpet or linoleum bases are not permitted.